threader/OneFileLinux/README.md

 #### 2. Add NVRAM boot option

-Read [https://oofhours.com/2019/10/05/working-with-uefi-variables-from-powershell/](Working with UEFI variables from PowerShell) and [https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/editing-boot-options-in-efi](Editing Boot Options in EFI) for Windows. _UNVERIFIED by me_
+Read [Working with UEFI variables from PowerShell](https://oofhours.com/2019/10/05/working-with-uefi-variables-from-powershell/) and [Editing Boot Options in EFI](https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/editing-boot-options-in-efi) for Windows. _UNVERIFIED by me!_

 On Linux, replace `/dev/sda` to you disk path and `--part 2` to your EFI partition number.